credativ/plutono/contribute/architecture/services.md

 # Services

-A Grafana _service_ encapsulates and exposes application logic to the rest of the application, through a set of related operations.
+A Plutono _service_ encapsulates and exposes application logic to the rest of the application, through a set of related operations.

-Before a service can start communicating with the rest of Grafana, it needs to be registered in the _service registry_.
+Before a service can start communicating with the rest of Plutono, it needs to be registered in the _service registry_.

 The service registry keeps track of all available services during runtime.
-On start-up, Grafana uses the registry to build a dependency graph of services, a _service graph_.
+On start-up, Plutono uses the registry to build a dependency graph of services, a _service graph_.

-Even though the services in Grafana do different things, they share a number of patterns.
+Even though the services in Plutono do different things, they share a number of patterns.
 To better understand how a service works, let's build one from scratch!

 ## Create a service